KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 SP01 established the foundational mechanics of Structural Physics: the three poles, the dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their reciprocal relationship.

-SP02 established the multiversal context: the Tumbling Multiverse, Biospiral expression ratios, and contra-flow dynamics.
+SP02 established the multiversal expression: the Tumbling Multiverse, Biospiral expression ratios, and contra-flow dynamics.

 This document, SP03, provides the **mathematical formalism** for expression ratios — the structural parameter governing how centropic and entropic motion manifest across different universal expressions.